-Super-Speed USB 3.0 Hub and Gigabit Speed Network Access all-in-one!
+A Sleek and Sexy Super-Speed USB 3.0 Hub and Gigabit Speed Network Access All-in-One!

 Have you run out of USB ports on your new Microsoft Surface Tablet?
 Or bought a slim netbook that doesn't have a network socket?
 These are the common issues we face now that technology has gone on a diet.
 When we're faced with smaller form factors, slim cases and compact sizes, the first thing we miss is the versatility of the older generation.

-This device is plug and play on most systems including Windows XP to Win 10.
-We have also included a driver download for Mac OS X.
+This device is plug and play on most systems including Windows XP to Windows 10 and Mac OS X.

 Features & Specifications

 - Premium 3-Port USB 3.0 Hub with Ethernet (USB Type-A Interface)

 - 3x Super-Speed USB 3.0 Sockets for external drives and USB peripherals

 - 1x Full-Size RJ45 Ethernet Port socket for Gigabit Network Access

 - Current Max: 900mA max

 - USB 3.0 and fully backwards compatible with USB 2.0 and 1.1 standards